converged-computing/flux-lima/README.md

 # Flux Lima

 I want to install Flux alongside [Lima](https://lima-vm.io) with tools for tracing (e.g., eBPF) so we can start to see what Flux is doing under the hood!

 ## Install

+### Lima

 To install I did: